“You never get credit for the disasters you avert,” Technology forecaster Paul Saffo told the New York Times in 2013.

 If any problem solver fixes a problem before it ever becomes a problem, they receive no credit for it.
 If they’re concerned with receiving some form of credit, the most advantageous route is to forestall a solution to allow noteworthy events to occur, and then fix it and save the world.
 As we all know, this did not happen in the Y2K scare.

 I knew people who stocked their pantries with bottled water and grain pellets, I knew others who withdrew extra cash from their bank’s ATM, and I knew a number of people who bought Y2K software updates for their computers.
 No one knew everything, but we all knew some things, and everyone knew that we had to be prepared for anything.
-Our reaction to the scare defined us in 1999, but it further defined us on January 1, 2000.
-What people do to avoid becoming a victim of something that never happened, became the subject of their ridicule.
+Our reaction to the scare defined us in 1999, but it further defined us on January 1, 2000, as it was noteworthy what we did to avoid becoming a victim of something that never happened.
+Whatever you did became the subject of ridicule.

 In those movies, the proverbial, street corner bell ringer was always the best-looking actor in the movie (which lends their character more gravitas) warning the less attractive (and thus less aware) side characters of impending doom.
-None of the average-to-ugly actors recognize the true, impending threat of what the attractive actors warned, until it was too late.
+None of the average-to-ugly actors in the movies recognized the true, impending threat for what it was until it was too late.
 We didn’t want anyone to consider us average-to-ugly, so we mentally prepared for the day when an attractive person lofted a preposterous notion to us.

-In 1985, someone posed a theoretical question about how Y2K might affect computers when the century switched, but the problem for us was we didn’t know how attractive that theoretician was, so we didn’t know how serious to take it.
+In 1985, someone posed a theoretical question about how Y2K might affect computers when the century switched, but the problem for us was we didn’t know how attractive that theoretician was, so we didn’t take it seriously.
 Their theoretical notion hinged on the idea that for decades computer programmers wrote the year in shorthand.
 They didn’t write out the year 1985, they wrote 85.
 Some claimed the shorthand was done to save memory space.
 Thus, when the year flipped from 99 to 00, we feared that all of our computers would believe the year was 1900, 1800, or even year 00?
-Most of us didn’t believe that computers could transport us to year 00, alongside the baby Jesus, but we feared that our computers would fail to recognize the logic of the switch, and that the bug it created might introduce such internal confusion in the computer’s mainframe that they would simply shutdown.
-We feared any input we introduced to combat this inconsistency would prove insufficient, or it could lead to some unforeseen complications, and we feared our computers would be unable to sort it out?
+Most of us didn’t believe that computers would transport us bedside, next to the baby Jesus, but we feared that our computers would fail to recognize the logic of the switch, and that the bug it created might introduce such internal confusion in the computer’s mainframe that they would simply shutdown.
+We feared any human input introduced to combat this inconsistency would prove insufficient, and that human interference could lead to some unforeseen complications, and we feared our computers would be unable to sort it out?
 The theoretical question reached hysterical proportions in the fourteen years between 1985 and 1999, as America grew more and more reliant on computers for everything from its most important activities (travel) to its most basic (ATMs and the electrical grid).

 My guess is that the recipient of that first theoretical question brought it to a closed-door boardroom, and some of those board members took that question out to other parties, until someone in the media heard the question and thought it might prove to be an excellent ongoing question to ask an audience in ongoing features every week.
 They could start a Tuesday Tech story of the week in which they asked the informed and uninformed what they thought of a problem that wasn’t a problem yet, but could be a problem when the calendar flipped.

-Media figures have two roles in our lives, they tell us what we need to hear, read, and see, and they tell us what we want to hear.
-We don’t want to hear eggheads talk 1s and 0s, unless they can make it apply to our lives.
-We don’t want to hear about hard science, in other words, but we love science fiction.
+Media figures play two roles in our lives, they tell us what we need to hear, read, and see, and they tell us what we want to hear.
+We don’t want to hear eggheads talk 1s and 0s, unless they can make it apply to our lives with a quality presentation.
+That, in my opinion, provides stark clarity on our mindset, because we prefer the presentations inherent in science fiction to the hard science of the actual factual.

-“Nobody cares about computer programming,” we can guess a competing network executive informed their reporter who wanted to do their own feature story to mirror the first network’s reportage.
+“Nobody cares about computer programming,” we can guess a network executive informed that ambitious reporter’s Tuesday Tech proposal.
 “Why should I care about this?”

-“The angle we’re proposing is more granular,” this reporter said in his proposal.
+“The angle we’re proposing is more granular,” this reporter said.
 “The first network focused on the larger question of computer technology in their Tech Tuesday reports.
 In our Tech Thursday features, we’ll explore how much of our lives are now dependent on computers.
 Our energy grid, the tanks at the gas station, and the ATMs.
-We plan on bringing this problem home where people live.
-We will say this Y2K bug is not just going to affect just Silicon Valley and New York City, but it could have far-reaching implications for citizens from Pocatello, Idaho to Destin, Florida, and here’s how …”
+We plan on bringing this theoretical problem home to where people live.
+We will say this Y2K bug is not just going to affect Silicon Valley and Wall Street, it could have far-reaching implications for citizens watching from Pocatello, Idaho to Destin, Florida, and here’s how …”

 As usual with hysterical premises of this sort, the one component most news agencies, and the word-of-mouth hysteria that follows, fail to address is human ingenuity.
 Rarely, do we hear a reporter say, “We’ve all heard the problem called the Y2K bug, but we rarely hear about proposed solutions.
 Today, our guest Derrick Aspergren will talk about proposed solutions to comfort the audience at home.”
-The problem for news agencies is that the Derrick Apergrens of the world speak in ones and zeroes.
+The problem for news agencies is that the Derrick Apergrens of the world are often not very attractive or charismatic, and they speak in ones and zeroes.
 Even though most computer problems and solutions involve a lexicon of ones and zeroes, no one wants to hear it, and few will remember it.
-As a result, news agencies rarely give Derrick Aspergrens airtime, as they’re usually not very charismatic or as dramatic as the proverbial bell ringers standing on a street corner.
+As a result, news agencies rarely give Derrick Aspergrens airtime, and they focus on the dramatic and provocative, proverbial bell ringers standing on a street corner.

-The truth, we now know, was somewhere far south of the hype.
+The truth, we now know, was somewhere south of the hype.
 The truth lived somewhere in the question of whether the Y2K fear was real.
-If it required a big, worldwide fix, as some suggest happened, how come there were no Nobel Prizes that resulted?
+If it required a big, worldwide fix, as some suggest happened, how come there were no Nobel Prizes handed out?
 “That’s because it required a collective effort from so many minds, around the world that there was no individual to accord credit.”
-Or, was the fix so easy that any hardware engineer, worth about half of his college tuition payments, able to do it?
+Or, was the fix so easy that any hardware engineer, worth half of his college tuition payments, was able to do it?

 Was the Y2K scare a tragedy averted by hardware engineers enduring mind-numbing hours of editing, or was the entire affair hyped up through media mis, dis, or mal-information?
 I don’t remember the reports from every media outlet, but how much focus did the round robin hysteria generated by the media place on possible and probable fixes?
 Some suggest if there was a need for a fix, it could be easily accomplished by hardware programmers, and others suggest it was never this world-shaking threat we thought it was.